 Jeremy is also the creator of 140: A Twitter Performance and The 15th Line, the first full-length fully original plays to premiere on Twitter.
 These performances were covered by various media outlets, including American Theater Magazine, Howlround, Philadelphia Weekly, The Orange County Register, and Relevant Magazine.

 His works include full-length plays, one-acts, musicals, and adaptations.
-In Philadelphia, his plays have been seen at Philadelphia Theatre Company, Theatre Horizon, InterAct Theatre Company, Theatre Exile, Azuka Theatre, and Plays & Players.
-Elsewhere, his work has been produced in Los Angeles, Washington DC, Beirut, and Twitter.
+In Philadelphia, his plays have been seen at Philadelphia Theatre Company, Theatre Horizon, InterAct Theatre Company, Theatre Exile, and Azuka Theatre.
+Elsewhere, his work has been produced in Los Angeles, Washington DC, Beirut, Omaha, Spokane, and Twitter.

 You can contact Jeremy directly for a perusal script or to inquire about production rights at JeremyGable@JeremyGable.com.